 - b.
-Letters addressed to Individual Council Members All letters addressed to individual Council members will not be opened.
+Letters Addressed to Individual Council Members All letters addressed to individual Council members will not be opened.
 The envelopes will be delivered/mailed to the individual Council member's home address.
 If a Council member is requesting a response to be prepared by staff, the letter is copied to all members of the Council with a note as to which staff person will be preparing a response for the addressee's signature.
-A copy of the response mailed, along with the original letter will be provided to each Council member. - 2.
-Council Correspondence All Council member correspondence written with City resources (letterhead, typing, staff support, postage, etc.) will reflect the position of the full Council, not individual Council member's positions.
+A copy of the response mailed, along with the original letter, will be provided to each Council member. - 2.
+Council Correspondence All Council member correspondence written with City resources (letterhead, typing, staff support, postage, etc.) will reflect the position of the full Council, not individual Council members' positions.
 All Council member correspondence using City resources will be copied to the full Council.
-For example, if a citizen writes a letter to an individual Council member, the response to the letter along with a copy of the citizen's letter will be copied to the full Council. - a.
+For example, if a citizen writes a letter or email to an individual Council member, the response to the letter or email, along with a copy of the citizen's letter or email, will be copied to the full Council.

+- a.
 Personal Correspondence City Council members will have access to individual stationery and envelopes for use in communications reflecting their personal opinions and positions, not the position of the full Council.
 These communications will be prepared and sent at the expense of individual Council members.
-Council members may utilize the City's outgoing mail service; however, postage will be at the Council member's expense.

-- 3. Clerical Support The City Manager's Office will coordinate the typing of correspondence requested by individual Council members.
-All correspondence typed for Council members will be on City letterhead and will reflect the position of the full Council, not individual Council members, and will be copied to the full Council. - a.
-From time to time, citizens write to the Mayor to voice concern, request assistance, or to request information on an issue/item.
-When such letters are addressed to the Mayor, the City Manager will prepare a response letter for the Mayor's review and signature.
-The response, along with a copy of the citizen's letter, will be copied to the full Council. - 4.
+Council members may utilize the City's outgoing mail service; however, postage will be at the Council member's expense. - 3.
+Clerical Support The City Manager's Office will coordinate the typing of correspondence or email messages requested by individual Council members.
+All correspondence typed for Council members will be on City letterhead, and email will use the appropriate signature blocks, and will reflect the position of the full Council, not individual Council members, and will be copied to the full Council. - a.
+From time to time, citizens write or email the Mayor to voice concern, request assistance, or request information on an issue/item.
+When such letters or email are addressed to the Mayor, the City Manager or his/her designee will prepare a response letter or email for the Mayor's review and signature.
+The response, along with a copy of the citizen's letter or email, will be copied to the full Council. - 4.
 Master Calendar A master calendar of Council events, upcoming agenda items, functions or meetings will be provided to the full Council.
 Functions, events or meetings to be attended by individual Council members will only be included on the master calendar at the request of individual Council members. - 5.
 Requests for Research or Information All requests for information or research from individual Council members shall be directed through the City Manager's office.
 Requests for new information or policy direction will be brought to the full Council at a regular meeting for consideration.
 All written products will be copied to the full Council. - a.
-From time to time Council members will call or email the City

-Manager to request information or bring attention to a matter that needs to be addressed (e.g., code enforcement issue, pothole, etc.).
+From time to time Council members will call or email the City Manager to request information or bring attention to a matter that needs to be addressed (e.g., code enforcement issue, pothole, etc.).
 In all such instances, these matters will be addressed in the most expeditious manner possible.